HYF-Class21/agile-development-group2-all-about-trees/planning/development-strategy.md

 ## Nav-bar

-> "As a first time visitor of the website I should be able to access different
-> parts of the website by clicking on the buttons in the navigation bar."
+> "As a user I can navigate the web page from a navbar."

-- [ ] _there is a navigation bar at the top of the page_
+- [ ] _there is a navbar at the top of the page with links to the different sections_

 ### Nav-bar: HTML